secretgraph/secretgraph/README.md

         -   Content: ids of contents which are deleted
         -   Action: keyHashes of actions which are deleted
     -   update:
-        -   Cluster: map id updated fields
+        -   Cluster: map id updated fields (only some)
-        -   Content: map id updated fields
+        -   Content: map id updated fields (only some)
-        -   Action: map keyHash updated fields
+        -   Action: map keyHash updated fields (only some)

 ## Operations (Mutations)